AdFabConnect/cordovaFuse/README.md

 ##Pre-requisites

 You need node and npm installed on your system (but we assume you have it since you're working with Cordova which has the same pre-requisite)
+Otherwise, you will need to have ImageMagick installed on your computer, [mobile-icon-resizer](https://github.com/muzzley/mobile-icon-resizer) use it to convert icon to different size

 ## Installation